She's just not that into you.

 4. They develop pressing plans on moving day.

-Shallow friends pretend they didn't get the message about your moving date.
+Superficial friends pretend they didn't get the message about your moving date.
 They plead imaginary obligations or claim they're sick.
-You'll know the last two aren't true because you'll see Facebook pictures of them getting hammered at the same time you were sweating over boxes.
+You'll know the last two aren't true because you'll see pictures of them out and about at the same time you were sweating over boxes.

-When you need helping hands to move the huge amount of stuff you've accumulated, your real friends are there.
+When you need helping hands to move the huge amount of stuff you've gathered, your real friends are there.
 They help maneuver the couch through the doorway and don't complain when someone drops a chair on their foot.
-That's love.
+That's real love.

 5. They don't really know you, and you don't really know them.

-You have no idea what music your shallow friends like, or even if you can name a genre, you can't list out artists.
-Don't worry, they don't know about your musical tastes, either.
+You have no idea what music your superficial friends like, or even if you can name a genre, you can't list artists.
+But they don't know about your musical tastes, either.

-All your pop peccadillos are a mystery to shallow friends, except maybe water-cooler convo about Making A Murderer.
+All your pop peccadillos are a mystery to superficial friends, except maybe water-cooler conversation about the latest true crime doc.
 They don't care enough to find out, or you don't care enough to share.

 6. They don't know your dating history.

-Shallow friends have no idea who you dated before you married your husband.
-They don't know about your college proclivity for one-night stands, and have no idea one of your exes left you to become a gay mime.
-Your love life just isn't on their radar, so much so that they may not recall the name of your current significant other.
+Superficial friends have no idea who you dated before you married your husband, or began dating your long-term partner.
+They don't know about your college days, and have no idea one of your exes left you.

 Real friends, on the other hand, can remember who you dated, pinpoint who broke up with whom, and name the reason why.
 That doesn't mean they were there for the relationship, but it means you all have shared enough that they know anyway.